Abduallah-Aldabibi/TicTacToe/README.md

 Audio cues (select sound for button clicks, win and tie sounds) add an auditory dimension to the gameplay.
 Menu options provide functionality to start new games, reset scores, switch starting players, and exit the game.
 Code structure follows object-oriented principles, ensuring modularity and maintainability.

-Getting Started
+## Getting Started
 Ensure you have Java Development Kit (JDK) installed on your system.
 Clone this repository to your local machine.
 Compile and run the TicTacToe.java file to launch the game interface.
 Follow on-screen instructions to play the game.

-Contributing
+## Contributing
 Contributions to enhance the game's features, improve code quality, or fix issues are welcome.
 Feel free to fork the repository and create pull requests.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgments
+## Acknowledgments
-The game was developed by [Your Name].
-It uses images and audio assets from various sources, and special thanks go to [Image Source] and [Sound Source] for their contributions.
+The game was developed by Abduallah Aldabibi.
+It uses images and audio assets from various sources.

 Enjoy playing the game and have fun!